Talent Scholarship—General Information

 Talent Scholarship—Theatre—Recipient Responsibilities

-- Participate as either cast or crew in at least one production a year.
+- Participate as either cast or crew in at least one production a semester.

 - Take either THA 265 BK Acting I, or THA 290 Stagecraft I before entering junior year.